RajAujla01/data402_nosql/README.md

 ### eBay
 Database Used: HBase\
-Use Case: eBay utilizes HBase to store and process vast amounts of transactional data.
+Use Case: eBay utilises HBase to store and process vast amounts of transactional data.
 HBase's ability to scale horizontally allows eBay to handle heavy traffic and large datasets.

 ### Conclusion
 NoSQL databases offer a powerful alternative to traditional SQL databases, providing flexibility, scalability, and high performance for handling large volumes of diverse data.
 While they come with their own set of challenges, their benefits make them suitable for many modern applications, from social media to e-commerce.
 Understanding the different types of NoSQL databases and their use cases can help you choose the right solution for your specific needs.